Skip to main content

 — A joint approach is needed where all participants in global supply chains assume their respective responsibilities in achieving freedom of association, collective bargaining and living wages.

-— Workers must be free and able to exercise their right to organize and bargain collectively in accordance with ILO conventions
+— Workers must be free and able to exercise their right to organize and bargain collectively in accordance with ILO conventions.

 Currently, ACT is operational in four key garment-producing countries: Bangladesh, Cambodia, Myanmar and Turkey.